khomenk0code/Marvel/README.md

-# SPA application on the subject of MARVEL characters and comics.
+# SPA on the subject of MARVEL characters and comics.

 ### List of technologies involved
 - React.js, react-router-dom, react-transition